100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Churchill supports Home Rule

 Winston Churchill, First Lord of the Admiralty in H.H.
 Asquith’s Liberal government, addresses a meeting held in Belfast’s Celtic Park in support of Home Rule for Ireland.
-Due to loyalist demonstrations and increasing tensions in the city, Churchill (who was denied the use of the Ulster Hall for his address) was forced to undertake a circuitous route back to his ferry at Larne.
+Due to Unionist demonstrations and increasing tensions in the city, Churchill (who was denied the use of the Ulster Hall for his address) is forced to undertake a circuitous route back to his ferry at Larne.

 09 Apr 1912

 On Easter Tuesday, a mass Unionist gathering is held at the Balmoral Showgrounds, Belfast.
-The new Conservative leader, Andrew Bonar Law, addresses the meeting and pledges unconditional support for Ulster Unionist resistance to Home Rule.
-Over 100,000 men march past Bonar Law’s platform in an imposing display of unionist strength.
+The new Conservative leader, Andrew Bonar Law (left), addresses the meeting and pledges unconditional support for Ulster Unionist resistance to Home Rule.
+Over 100,000 men march past Bonar Law’s platform in an imposing display of Unionist strength.

 11 Jun 1912

-Liberal MP, Thomas Agar-Robartes, proposes an amendment to exclude the northern Protestant-majority counties of Antrim, Armagh, Derry, and Down from Home Rule Bill, the first formal parliamentary proposal to exclude part of Ulster.
-The motion is defeated, but causes anxiety among northern nationalists.
+Liberal MP Thomas Agar-Robartes (left) proposes an amendment to exclude the northern Protestant-majority counties of Antrim, Armagh, Derry, and Down from Home Rule Bill, the first formal parliamentary proposal to exclude part of Ulster.
+The motion is defeated, but causes anxiety among northern Nationalists.

 28 Sep 1912